sivy/monkinetic.blog/signal-log/_posts/2017-05-16-the-game-is-on.md

 I warp to the single wormhole and after consulting the sensors, work out the connection tag and make a note that it's connecting to Null-security space.
 Not sure I'm interested in leaving Anoikis any time soon, so I won't be taking this connection, but I save the location just in case.
 I warp back to the safe, trigger a half-dozen 360-degree directional scans....

-**The game is on.
-The Cloaky Proteus is out there somewhere, and there are relic sites in system.**
+**The game is on.** The Cloaky Proteus is out there somewhere, and there are relic sites to hack.